robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 # Backend
 ## Software Engineering
 ### Singleton is a design pattern that restricts the instantiation of a class to a single object.
 Writing a Thread-Safe Singleton class is not so obvious.
 Would you try?
+### The ability to change implementation without affecting clients is called Data Abstraction.
+Produce an example violating this property, then fix it.
 ## Web Architecture
 ### Explain the difference between a cookie and a session
 ## Design Patterns